junwuzhang19/privacy-reid/README.md

 Pretrained models will be published later.

-The detailed results can be found in the main [paper](https://doi.org/10.1145/3503161.3548766) and the results of widely used unprotected Re-ID model AGW can be found [here](https://github.com/mangye16/ReID-Survey).
+The detailed results can be found in the main [paper](https://doi.org/10.1145/3503161.3548766) and the results of widely used non-protective Re-ID model AGW can be found [here](https://github.com/mangye16/ReID-Survey).

 #### Market-1501 Dataset